FAQ

 Each billable response calculates normal input, cached input, and output separately by model price:base cost = (input - cached input) / 1,000,000 x input price + cached input / 1,000,000 x cached input price + output / 1,000,000 x output price.
 If the request uses Fast mode, multiply by the model's Fast multiplier.
 If web search or image generation is enabled, add the corresponding tool-call cost.
 Reasoning tokens are included in output statistics and are not charged again separately.
 Finally, charges are rounded up to four decimal places in USD.

-Dashboard balance deduction uses standard prices.
-Purchases of USD $10 or more receive triple credited balance, so these top-up users' effective cash cost is about one-third of the standard deduction.
+Dashboard balance deductions use standard prices.
+Purchases of USD $10 or more receive 3x credited balance, so effective cash cost is about 1 / 3 of the standard deduction.

 Example: if using gpt-5.4-mini, the price is input USD $0.075 / 1M, cached input USD $0.0075 / 1M, output USD $0.45 / 1M.
 If this response has input 20,000, cached input 10,000, and output 500, normal input is 10,000; the cost is USD $0.00075 + USD $0.000075 + USD $0.000225 = USD $0.00105, rounded up to USD $0.0011.